Cat Arthritis: Early Signs and Simple Home Changes That May Help

 Mood + handling

-More irritable?
-Hiding more?
-Less tolerant of being picked up or touched?
+More irritable, hiding more, or less tolerant of being picked up or touched.

 Play + energy